gazelle93/Depedency-Graph-Convolutional-Networks/README.md

 # Overview
+- Graph-Neural-Networks (GNN) represents a given graph where the nodes are linked with edges into a vector space.
+In typed dependency of given text forms tripes of words and dependency ($t_{dep}$, dependency, $t_{gov}$) similar to the triples of nodes and edge in a graph.
+-
+- it aims to develop dependency graph convolutional networks in order to represent the dependency relations of each word from given text.
+- In order to represent the graph where
+- In Graph Neural Networks(GNN),
 - This project aims to develop dependency graph convolutional networks in order to represent the dependency relations of each word from given text.

 # Brief description